 Collaborate and share equity.
 A one-man company is weak.
 The sum is greater than the parts.
 It’s better to have a small piece of something really successful than a large piece of something useless… so don’t hoard your equity so much, share a little.

 And also, remember that it’s not the idea that will bring you success, it’s developing the ability to execute on it.

 What is one business idea that you’re willing to give away to our readers?

 Build an AI-focused developer staffing agency.
 Get only the best AI programmers.
 Every startup and enterprise company will be begging to pay you to find talent for them.
 You will be rich.

 What inspires you to push forward with new ideas?

 Progress and innovation inspire me, and the possibility of improving something in need of repair is what keeps me pushing forward.
-I want to make the world a better place by building sustainable infrastructures that reward talent and hard work– infrastructures that aren’t dominated by over-paid executives.
-It’s important to me to create an environment that inspires free creativity, while also offering security and ultimately creating value for everyone involved.
+I want to make the world a better place by building sustainable infrastructures that reward talent and hard work.
+It’s important to me to create an environment that inspires open creativity, while also offering security and creating value for everyone involved.

 How do you balance work and life?

 That’s a tough one.
 I haven’t always been able to do so, but I’m getting better at it.
-It’s really a matter of reminding yourself that the reason we work so hard to see our ideas come to life is so that we can enjoy other things in life like food, friends and nature.
+It’s really a matter of reminding yourself that the reason we work so hard to see our ideas come to life is so that we can enjoy other things in life like family, friends, food and nature.
 Then, simply schedule that time into your life the same way you would schedule a business meeting and give it the same importance.